Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 • Cramps

 Estrogen is typically taken as a topical patch but can also be taken orally, vaginally, or as an injection.
-Known side effects include:
+Common side effects include:

 • Headaches